dehezhang2/Notes/3402/CS3402_Database_System.md

     VALUES (expression1, expression2, ... expression_n);
     ```

-  * insert multiple records using a `SELECT` statement
+  * insert multiple records using a `SELECT` statement(list attrs after target_table because may insert only part of the value, others attrs use default)

     ```sql
     INSERT INTO target_table (column1, column2, ... column_n)